City Guide to Istanbul, Turkey: Part 2 | Airport Tips & Mattress Running

 There are many options when looking for lodging accommodations in Istanbul.
 We have several tools in our ‘tool box’, check out Cheap Alternatives to Hotels: Save Money on Lodging for tips.
 As it's in most cities, the further from city center you stay, the less expensive accommodation can be.
 For Istanbul, keep in mind the airport is located quite a distance from city center.
 So, unless you’re arriving late, or need to catch an early morning flight, it may not make sense to stay near the airport.
 To take full advantage of sightseeing, stay near the old city, around the Haggia Sophia and Blue Mosque.
 However, taxis (Taksi in Turkish), Uber, and public transportation are inexpensive, so it’s not necessary to pay top-dollar to stay right in the middle of everything.
 We recommend something in the middle, not as far as the airport, but on the outskirts of the expensive city center.
 You’ll spend less on the hotel and just a few bucks on taxis or public transportation, and in the end come out ahead.

-We used our three days staying at the W Istanbul to take full advantage of sightseeing in city center.
-The hotel was more expensive than other SPG properties further out of city center.
-To save money, after three nights, we moved to a hotel closer to the airport, the Four Points by Sheraton Istanbul Batisehir.
+The W Istanbul hotel was more expensive than other SPG properties further out of city center, so we used our three days there to take full advantage of sightseeing in city center.
+Even though we'd reached SPG Gold Status, our mattress run wasn't complete.
+We still needed nine additional nights to earn SPG Platinum Status.
+We decided, that to save money, we'd move to an SPG hotel closer to the airport, the Four Points by Sheraton Istanbul Batisehir.
 By leaving the W Istanbul, we gave up being closer to city center and said goodbye to the hip atmosphere, but that was okay since we were saving over 50% on the nightly cost of the room.

 In hindsight, we'd have been just fine spending our entire time at the Four Points by Sheraton Istanbul Batisehir to save a bit more on lodging expenses.
 The hotel was about a 20-25 minute walk, or a couple of bucks on a taxi or Uber ride to get to the metro station.
 It was about 30 minutes to get into city center once on the metro.
 So, essentially an hour of commute to get into city center to sight see.
 It's something to take into consideration if you want to stay further out.
 Alternatively, you can pay the extra cost to stay in downtown and be close to everything.